zhuolisam/zhuolisam.github.io/content/blog/i-know-who-I-am.md

 I love bossa nova jazz, I like indie pop, I love brit rock, I love country folk ballad.
 I like how k-pop idols dance, I like how skateboarders skate, I like how Olympic fencers fence, I like how rock climbers climb.
 I love going art exhibition indulging myself in the story, feeling the meaning behind the paintings.
 I love reading Haruki Murakami.
 I love taking pictures of stupid little greens when I hike.
 I love being in the mud and enjoy the mess.
 I love playing with water and feeling washed.
 I want to conquer Mount Everest one day and I want to learn paragliding to feel how birds feel.

 This is who I am.

+Do I like every part about me?
+Hell no. But I love most part of me.
+I like who I am, I like the way I feel, I like the way I do things, and I like the pace, with which I learn my mistakes.
+I don't want to be anybody else, but me.